ke-zhang-rd/krystal/docs/source/cython.rst

 in c++ files.

 At the beginning, you need cimport your c class definition(It represent cpp class in a python/cython class way) from pxd module.
-If you have 'Rectangle.pxd', then
+If you have 'compute_interface.pxd', then

 .. code
   from <PXD_FILE_NAME> cimport <THING_DEFINED_BY_cdef>